Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Basic Complementary Colors

-If you look at the color wheel below you will see that the opposite of the primary colors, yellow, blue and red are secondary colors made from the other primary colors.
+If you look at the color wheel below, you will see that the opposite of the primary colors, yellow, blue, and red, are secondary colors made from the other primary colors.

-The opposite of yellow is violet ( or purple if you prefer that name) which is a combination of red and blue.
-The opposite of blue is orange which is a combination of yellow and red.
-The opposite of red is green which is a combination of blue and yellow.
+The opposite of yellow is violet ( or purple if you prefer that name), which is a combination of red and blue.
+The opposite of blue is orange, which is a combination of yellow and red.
+The opposite of red is green, which is a combination of blue and yellow.

 color wheel containing primary and secondary colors explaining complimentary colors